OVDP Willfulness Dilemma – The Danger of Inexperienced Counsel

 Inexperience in OVDP is Costly

-They usually do not have any litigation or trial experience, are not licensed CPAs or IRS Enrolled Agents, do not have advanced Master’s of Tax Law degrees (or have these people on staff), and are trying to make a quick buck at your expense.
+They usually do not have any litigation or trial experience, are not licensed CPAs or IRS Enrolled Agents, do not have advanced Master’s of Tax Law degrees, and are trying to make a quick buck at your expense.

 As we have mentioned before in many prior blogs — if you are willful, then you have no alternative but to go OVDP – presuming you are going to get compliant.
 While the IRS analysis of what constitutes willful may be a big “secret,” it is actually not that gray of an area — if you knew you should have reported the information to your CPA or Accountant (or otherwise knew it should have been included on your tax return), it is willful.
 It does not matter if you never heard of FATCA or haven’t the foggiest idea what an FBAR is.